protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 3. The [contract](contract) or rule to govern them.

 ### Resource
-The resource can be any *thing*--from money to crop to digital monster--as long as the type of resource is agreed upon by all accounts.
+The resource can be any *thing* — from money to crop to digital monster — as long as the type of resource is agreed upon by all accounts.

 ### Accounts
 Each account owns a ledger of its own to keep track of the spending (transferring) and imbursing (receiving) of the resource.